 Young children typically love to do things that allow them to interact with their environment such as opening and closing things, sorting shapes, and building towers.
 Toys that can help with development of mathematical skills, counting, organizing, and learning patterns are called manipulatives.
 These toys can boost fine motor skills and spatial awareness while being fun for children at the same time.

 There are many variations available.
 Learning card games, sorting games and toys, and stacking activities can make skills like problem solving and eye hand coordination more enjoyable.
 Ultimately parents are the foremost experts on their children, so they should always go with their instincts on what toys and games their child may respond to best.
-Parents can always consult with their Board Certified Behavior Analyst (BCBA) or clinician on what they would suggest.
+Parents can always consult with their Board Certified Behavior Analyst (BCBA) or behavior therapist on what they would suggest.
 Sometimes children on the autism spectrum are unable to say what exactly they would like.
 Fortunately, there are many wonderful toy and gift options available that can keep them happy and engaged all year long.